Battle of Aleppo (1918): Background

 Following the comprehensive success of the Battle of Megiddo, Sir Henry Wilson, Chief of the Imperial General Staff (CIGS) at the War Office encouraged General Allenby commanding the Egyptian Expeditionary Force with the idea that the EEF could do anything and asked him to consider a cavalry raid to Aleppo.
 Wilson added that the War Cabinet was prepared to take full responsibility for any unsuccessful outcomes.

 About 19,000 Ottoman soldiers had retreated northwards by 1 October, no more than 4,000 of whom were equipped and able to fight.
 Liman von Sanders transferred his headquarters to Baalbek and ordered the remnants of Yildirim Army Group from Haifa and Deraa to concentrate at Rayak.
 The 146th Regiment was the last formation to leave Damascus on 30 September.
 After hearing the Barada Gorge was closed von Hammerstein left Damascus by the Homs road, following the III Corps, the 24th Division and the 3rd Cavalry Division to Rayak where even remnants of the 43rd Division of the Second Army which had not been involved in fighting, were "infected with panic."
 Only the remnants of von Oppen's Asia Corps and the 146th Regiment marching to Homs remained "disciplined formations" by 2 October.

 Lieutenant General Harry Chauvel's Desert Mounted Corps at Damascus was already 150 mi away from its main supply base while Aleppo was a further 200 mi away.
 Allenby was prepared to advance only in stages as supply and geography dictated.
 He estimated on 25 September that there were 25,000 enemy troops in the Aleppo and Alexandretta area.

 Aleppo has been in existence since the Hittite era, also known as Halab since the transition from the Middle to the Late Bronze Age during the second millennium BC.
 The city had been captured by Arabs in 646, occupied by the Seljuk Turks in 1085 and incorporated into the Ottoman Empire in 1516.
 By the beginning of the First World War it had a population of 150,000.
 Situated on the Anatolian frontier, 200 mi north of Damascus, Aleppo was in 1918 not far from the strategically important railway junction of the Palestine and the Mesopotamian railway systems at Mouslimie Junction.

 Prelude

-Liman von Sanders ordered Mustapha Kemal to defend Aleppo, while he withdrew his headquarters and the German troops further north, without much hope of "holding anything south of the Taurus Mountains."
+Liman von Sanders ordered Mustafa Kemal to defend Aleppo, while he withdrew his headquarters and the German troops further north, without much hope of "holding anything south of the Taurus Mountains."